-STATE BOARD'S VOTER COMPLAINT FORM
+STATE BOARD'S VOTING MACHINE COMPLAINT FORM

-The State Board of Election Commissioners developed a Voter Complaint Form for voters to use to file a complaint about the function of a voting machine.
+The State Board of Election Commissioners developed a Voting Machine Complaint Form for voters to use to file a complaint about the function of a voting machine.

-Poll workers are required under Arkansas law to forward all voter complaint forms to their county boards of election commissioners for investigation.
+Poll workers are required under Arkansas law to forward all machine complaint forms to their county boards of election commissioners for investigation.
 A copy of the complaint must also be submitted to the Elections Division of the Secretary of State's Office.

-The State Board's Voter Complaint Form is provided in the Forms & Instructions section in the back of this manual.
+The State Board's Voting Machine Complaint Form is provided in the Forms & Instructions section in the back of this manual.